-We can use utility to choose between alternative sequences of actions/states that lead to a given goal being achieved.
+We can then use the utility to choose between alternative sequences of actions/states that lead to a given goal being achieved.

 When there are conflicting goals, only some of which can be achieved, the utility is able to quantify the appropriate trade-offs.